Immortalin/Oberon-0-go/README.md

     go\bin> oc Write.m

 and so forth, any valid Oberon-0 syntax file as decribed below can be used.
+The code is still actively being debugged as long as there are open [issues] (https://github.com/tschaer/Oberon-0-go/issues).

 # Oberon
 The programming language Oberon was conceived by Niklaus Wirth in 1986 as a refinement and extension of his previous languages Pascal and Modula-2.
 It formed the basis of a complete computer and operating system, a number of which were networked and used at the ETH Zurich in Switzerland for many years.